 Short-Term Business Loan

-With Clarify, you can get short-term loans with APRs as low as 7% without any collateral, so you don't have to risk your business or personal assets.
+With Clarify, you can get short-term bad credit business loans with APRs as low as 7% without any collateral, so you don't have to risk your business or personal assets.
 Term loans also have low credit score requirements.
 As long as your business has been operational for at least six months and you can prove that you generate over $10,000 in monthly income or have at least $120,000 in annual revenue, we can get you pre-approved.
 Many lenders can even complete a credit check and provide funding within one business day.

 Business Line of Credit

 Most business owners use this type of funding to cover working capital, such as buying inventory or paying payroll.
-But the main advantage of a line of credit is its flexibility — you can use it however or whenever your business needs it.
+But the main advantage of a line of credit is its flexibility; you can use it however or whenever your business needs it.

 Invoice Financing